AlexHenriques/Y-Maze-Analysis/README.md

 Follow these steps in a terminal:

-1. Clone this repository to your local machine `git clone https://github.com/AlexHenriques/Y-MazeAnalysis.git`
+1. Clone this repository to your local machine `git clone https://github.com/AlexHenriques/Y-Maze-Analysis.git`
-2. Open a terminal and navigate to the repository's directory `cd Y-MazeAnalysis`.
+2. Open a terminal and navigate to the repository's directory `cd Y-Maze-Analysis`.
 3. Run the script using the command `python y-mazetool.py`.

 ## Usage